In a cold, callous, and complex world, introverts must have a winning strategy for achieving goals.

-William Duggan, in his book, “The Art of What Works: How Success Really Happens,” proposed that whatever has been successful in the past can be successful again with modifications to suit contemporary tastes.
+In his book, “The Art of What Works: How Success Really Happens,” William Duggan proposed that whatever has been successful in the past can be successful again with modifications to suit contemporary tastes.

 Some examples include hit records, fashions, and movies.

 Historical events pave the way for present and future progress.